DinaAli2003/DA-DS-Mini-Projects/Sustainability Project/readme.md

-# 🌳 Sustainability Data Analysis Project
+# 🌳  Sustainability Project (Python)

+## Python Data Analysis Project: Global Sustainability Performance 🌍
 -----
  **Sustainability Metrics Data Analysis** project\!
 This repository contains a Python-based analysis focused on evaluating and comparing the **environmental performance** of various brands.
 Using the power of data Analysis, we aim to transform raw information into clear, actionable insights that highlight leaders and areas for improvement in corporate sustainability.